pridevel/slate/source/index.html.md

 ## Array

 Arrays are used to store a collection of data.
+In an array you can save the data of the same type or different types.
+Arrays are fixed length datatype.
+The elements stored in the array possess property of index.
+Index are nothing but numbers or the positions that each elements in an array possess.
+We can access the elements in an array with the help of this index.
+Array index starts from '0', which means that the first element in an array will have index zero.
 It lets you store multiple values together such as numbers, strings, arrays, etc.

 Types to declare Array